Skip to main content

 every selected Feature passes hard requirements

-Feature count does not exceed Location capacity
+Feature count does not exceed Territory capacity

 rare Features respect spacing